lelkouss/power-outages-analysis/README.md

 ## Step 3: Framing a Prediction Problem
 - ### Problem Identification:
-  - Our prediction problem is: How do cause of outage, state, and number of customers affected associated with the duration of an outage?
+  - Our prediction problem is: How do the cause of outage, state, anomaly level, and number of customers affected associate with the duration of an outage?
   - This is a regression problem because we are trying to predict the value, duration.
-We chose the response value, duration, because given the cause, US state, and number of customers affected, people are likely curious about how long the outage will last.
+We chose the response value, duration, because given the cause, anomaly level, US state, and number of customers affected, people are likely curious about how long the outage will last.
-  - We will know all of the features (state, cause, and customers affected) at the time of prediction because these values are determined before the outage is resolved.
+  - We will know all of the features (anomaly level, state, cause, and customers affected) at the time of prediction because these values are determined before the outage is resolved.
   - The metric that we will use to evaluate our model is mean squared error because we are trying to minimize how far our predictions are from the actual duration that the outage lasted.

 ## Step 4: Baseline Model
 - Our model uses four features to predict the duration of a power outage.
 The features are:
   - state which is nominal
   - cause which we are treating as nominal (we have not ranked causes in any way)